cloudify-cosmo/docs.getcloudify.org/content/manager/update-deployment.md

 ```

 #### Providing inputs
 Whether you choose to update via a blueprint file or whether via an archive, you can choose to provide inputs while updating a deployment.
-These inputs can be provided in the same manner as when [creating a deployment]({{< relref "manager/create-deployment.md#create-a-deployment" >}}), with the following important distinctions:
+These inputs can be provided in the same manner as when [creating a deployment]({{ relRef("manager/create-deployment.md#create-a-deployment") }}), with the following important distinctions:
 #### Overriding inputs
 Providing an input of the same name of an existing deployment input will override its value.
 Other new inputs will be added to the data model as usual.

-{{% gsNote title="Overriding inputs of existing nodes" %}}
+{% call c.note("Overriding inputs of existing nodes") %}
 Suppose you have the following node in your deployment, and that the `port` input has a value of `8080`:
 ```
 webserver: